Children and Young People

 Remarkable Remy by Melanie Heyworth, illustrated by Nathaniel Eckstrom

-Children’s Fiction
+Children’s Fiction/TV

 Can You See Me? by Libby Scott and Rebecca Westcott – Based on diary entries written by eleven-year-old Libby Scott, based on her own experiences of being Autistic, this novel was written in collaboration with author Rebecca Westcott.